primitivefinance/DFMM/src/LogNormal/README.md

 This will be all the background needed to understand the `LogNormal` DFMM.

 ## Conceptual Overview
-The `LogNormal` DFMM provides the LP with a a log-normal shaped liquidity distribution centered around a price $K$ with a width given by $\sigma$.
+The `LogNormal` DFMM provides the LP with a a log-normal shaped liquidity distribution centered around a price $\mu$ with a width given by $\sigma$.

-This strategy can be made time-dependent by an additional $\tau$ parameter that is the time til the pool will "expire".
+Note that this strategy can be made time-dependent by an additional $\tau$ parameter that is the time til the pool will "expire".
-In this case, the LN trading function provides the LP with a payoff that is equivalent to a Black-Scholes covered call option with strike $K$, implied volatility $\sigma$, and time to expiration $\tau$.
-The parameters $K$ and $\sigma$ can also be made time dependent.
+In this case, the LN trading function provides the LP with a payoff that is equivalent to a Black-Scholes covered call option with strike $K = \mu$, implied volatility $\sigma$, and time to expiration $\tau$.
+We do not cover this explicitly here.

 ## Core
 We mark reserves as: